 - Every Extend makes a single life trivial: you start with a large stock of lives (usually 12), and your only attack consists of you exploding your current life to destroy other enemies.
-Because of this, the games offer generous amounts of extends.
+Because of this, the games offer generous amounts of extends, as the title suggests.